-The initial on-boarding process for incoming directors comprises of:
+The initial on-boarding process for incoming directors is comprised of:

-- Induction plans;
+- A robust induction plan;

-- Skills gaps analysis; and
+- A skills gaps analysis; and

-- Training and development plans.
+- A tailored training and development plan for the incoming director

-The Company Secretarial team schedules an annual training plan for the Board as a collective to address any knowledge gaps identified.
+The Company Secretary schedules an annual training plan for the Board as a collective to address any knowledge gaps identified.
 It also liaises with the directors individually to ensure any training requirements at an individual level are captured.
 Furthermore, the Board receives a regular update on regulatory matters, which ensures that it remains abreast of any regulatory or legal developments within the industry that may impact its remit.

-The Company Secretarial team, in conjunction with the Chair, also undertakes an annual effectiveness review of the responsibilities as well as the performance of the members of the Board and its Sub-Committees.
-An effectiveness review is also conducted by an external independent source every three years.
+The Company Secretarial team, in conjunction with the Chair, also undertakes an annual effectiveness review of the Board and its Committees, and facilitates a review of the performance of the directors on an individual basis.
+A Board Performance Review is also conducted by an external independent source at regular intervals, generally every three years.